hzeller/folve/README.md

         -d           : High volume FUSE debug log.
 Implies -f.
         -R <file>    : Debug readdir() & stat() calls.
 Output to file.
 ```

+The mount options `-o` allow you to tweak how the file-system is mounted.
+For instane if the user starting folve (let's say `daemon`) is different from
+the user accessing the files, you might need the `allow_other` option.

 If you're listening to classical music, opera or live-recordings, then you
 certainly want to switch on gapless convolving with `-g`.
 If a file ends with